yaniv-golan/dlzoom/docs/zoom-app/privacy.md

 How we use it
 - To sign you in to Zoom and show/download your recordings.
 - We don't use your data for ads or user-tracking analytics.
-- Note: Our hosted authentication service uses Cloudflare Workers, which collects infrastructure-level metrics (request counts, errors, performance) for operational monitoring.
+- Note: When hosted sign‑in is enabled, it uses Cloudflare Workers, which collects infrastructure-level metrics (request counts, errors, performance) for operational monitoring.
 This is standard infrastructure observability and does not track individual users or their data.

 Where it's stored and for how long
 - Sign‑in tokens are stored locally on your device (in `~/.config/dlzoom/tokens.json`) until you log out or they expire.